aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/presentationfactory/get_presentation_info/_index.md

 ## get_presentation_info {#systemiostream}
-Creates new PresentationInfo object from file and binds presentation to it.
+Creates new PresentationInfo object from stream and binds presentation to it.
+            Gets info about presentation in specified stream.

 ### Returns